eaglgenes101/formic-formation/README.md

 To prevent existing color signals from interfering with the line, workers will recolor surrounding areas white if they would send a color signal, but are already standing on the color signal they want to send.
 This surroundings-clearing is so powerful that a marching formation can bore through a colored nest at full speed without problems.

 Queen spawning is controlled by probability.
-As the game goes on and the queen has less food on hand, she becomes less eager to spawn new lines and add workers to existing lines, down to a tuneable asymptotic limit probability.
+As the game goes on and the queen has more food on hand, she becomes less eager to spawn new lines and add workers to existing lines, down to a tuneable asymptotic limit probability.

 To-do:
 ------